- Docs Home

 Range query

-conditions, the TiDB optimizer analyzes the result returned by the primary key query or the index key query.
-For example, these conditions might include comparison operators of the numeric and date type, such as >
+In the WHERE/HAVING/ON conditions, the TiDB optimizer analyzes the result returned by the primary key query or the index key query.
+For example, these conditions might include comparison operators of the numeric and date type, such as >, <, =, >=, <=, and the character type such as LIKE.

 - In order to use an index, the condition must be sargable.
 For example, the condition

-can. - It is recommended to compare data of the same type and character set and collation.
+YEAR(date_column) < 1992can not use an index, butdate_column < '1992-01-01can. - It is recommended to compare data of the same type and character set and collation.
 Mixing types may require additional

-operations, or prevent indexes from being used. - You can also use
+castoperations, or prevent indexes from being used. - You can also use

 - When